 Psychological and Educational Evaluations and Research (PEER)

 All School Psychology students complete a two-semester intensive assessment practicum during their third year in the program.
 The Psychological and Educational Evaluation and Research (PEER) Service provides comprehensive psychological and educational evaluations of children and adolescents and related parent consultation services within the University of Maryland School Psychology Training Program.
 The services are available to all members of the community at a reduced fee on a space-available basis.
 The testing is conducted by doctoral students, supervised by a licensed psychologist.
-Please click here for more information about the Psychological and Educational Evaluation and Research (PEER) and/or email our graduate assistant at firstname.lastname@example.org
+The PEER Service will not be accepting new clients for the 2020-2021 school year.

 For more information visit the graduate admission requirements webpage.
 Select an area of interest from the various offerings in the College of Education to determine the admission requirements and deadlines.
 If you are unsure of your area of interest you may request information by submitting an Inquiry Form.